Alexis Weissenberg plays Stravinsky, Prokofiev, Scriabin, Rachmaninov and Chopin

 Collection : The Classic Archive Collection: Great Performers from the Past

-Playlists : The medici.tv's team playlist, Great interpreters of the 20th century, Chopin's greatest performers and works, The musical life in USRR, The Piano Masters, from Rubinstein to Trifonov
+Playlists : The Greatest Performers of the 20th century, Chopin's Greatest Performers and Works, The Musical Life in Former USSR, The Piano Masters

 Music genre : Recitals and chamber music